 The reason is obvious.
 Few lenders want to risk being left with a handful of worthless loan contracts.
 Asking for collateral made lending a viable business.
 Unsecured loans were mainly left to fringe and underworld lenders who used other methods to secure their investment.

 After World War II, new forms of credit — such as payday loans, credit cards, overdraft protection, bank lines of credit, and unsecured personal loans — became more popular.

 Personal loans, credit scores, and statistics

 Dramatic changes in technology and financial theory have accelerated the growth of unsecured personal loans.
 Lenders now have access to mountains of publicly available financial data and the credit scoring tools and software required to analyze them.
 The advent of centralized credit bureaus and credit scoring models are a driving force for unsecured lending.

 Now, lenders can base decisions on applied statistics instead of relying entirely on human judgment.
 This makes underwriting unsecured personal loans faster, cheaper, and financially viable.
-As of Q3 2018, only 3.41% of personal loans are delinquent (60 days or more past due) (source).

 So how big is the personal loans industry?